 A lack of awareness and failure to plan properly, and not following the rules in each jurisdiction, can lead to adverse tax consequences, delays in distributing assets to beneficiaries, and even losing potential benefits for you or your future beneficiaries.

 Yes!
 You absolutely must consider and address foreign estate obligations.
 Unlike some courts around the world, anyone can come before American courts and seek relief – subject to certain rules and conditions.
 While controversy swirls around the enforcement of international claims in U.S. courts, they still occur.
-Estate planning is a comprehensive process which should provide for certainty if death occurs or other unexpected events.
+Estate planning is a comprehensive process that should provide certainty if death occurs or other unexpected events.
 Establishing certainty when dealing with foreign countries is essential to creating a comprehensive estate plan.

 Whether you are part of an estate plan which impacts a different jurisdiction or aspects of your estate plan could be recognized in a foreign country, you need to consider the full ramifications of giving or receiving a gift.
-There are several necessary estate planning inquiries when dealing with international estate planning which feature different answers in each jurisdiction, such as:
+There are several necessary estate planning inquiries when dealing with international estate planning which features different answers in each jurisdiction, such as:

-Finally, and most critically, you need to assess whether the country or countries in question have treaties with the U.S. which address estate planning issues, and which can provide a certain amount of uniformity as to the issues referenced above.
+Finally, and most critically, you need to assess whether the foreign country in question has a treaty with the U.S. which addresses estate planning issues, and which can provide a certain amount of uniformity as to the issues referenced above.